 The rear-fanged Elapids, some considered venomous, and some not, have the ability to cause anaphylactoid reactions – which can shut down the bite victim’s respiratory system.
 Herpetologists and other snake enthusiasts frequently carry ephinephrine (oral steroid) inhalers into the field to take in case breathing starts to close down, the inhalers can open the airways somewhat – ensuring enough oxygen can reach the lungs and blood.

-Red-necked keelback snakes (Rhabdophis subminiatus) , once thought harmless, are now known to possess a venom that destroys the liver of the bite victim, eventually causing renal failure and, untreated – death.
+Red-necked keelback snakes (Rhabdophis subminiatus) , once thought harmless, are now known to possess a venom that attacks the renal system (kidneys) of the bite victim, eventually causing renal failure and, untreated – death.
 There are a couple of cases in the literature of this snake causing serious damage to victims of bites that didn’t remove the snake from their body immediately.
-In one case the man let the snake bite into him for about 2 minutes, he reported.
+In one case the man let the snake bite into him for about two minutes, he reported.
 He had major issues and was in the hospital for weeks – doctors were not at all sure he would survive.